Common Symptoms of Otosclerosis

 - Balance problems, such as dizziness and vertigo

 Fortunately, the hearing loss caused by otosclerosis is often reversible through a surgical procedure known as a laser stapedotomy.
 This procedure removes part of the Stapes and replaces it with a prosthesis, allowing the bones in the middle ear to move properly and restoring conductive hearing.
 At The New York Hearing Center, we can utilize surgical procedures, traditional hearing aids, and other techniques to help resolve your otosclerosis.
-Call us now at (929) 352-8193 and learn more!
+Contact Us Us and learn more!